richlaw1986/dspm-guides/guides/fix-exposure-of-passwords-azure.md

     <div class="cyera-highlight">
         <h3>Introducing Cyera</h3>
-        <p>Cyera is a modern Data Security Posture Management (DSPM) platform that discovers, classifies, and continuously monitors your sensitive data across cloud services.
+        <p><a href="https://www.cyera.com">Cyera</a> is a modern Data Security Posture Management (DSPM) platform that discovers, classifies, and continuously monitors your sensitive data across cloud services.
 Using advanced AI and natural language processing (NLP) techniques, Cyera can identify exposed passwords and credentials in code repositories, configuration files, and application logs.
 Its intelligent pattern recognition helps prioritize the most critical password exposures in your Azure environment for immediate remediation.</p>
     </div>